-While some vegetables, especially raw ones, can cause abdominal cramping, fennel and fennel essential oil may in fact do the opposite.
-It can help clear the bowels, relieve constipation, and help rid of gas and bloating.
+You may notice that when you eat a large quantity of healthy food, such as raw vegetables, that your stomach ends up cramped and bloated.
+Fennel and fennel essential oil, however, may in fact do the opposite.
+For example, fennel can help clear the bowels, relieve constipation, and help rid of gas and bloating.
 Furthermore, it can help eliminate the formation of additional gases and treat IBS symptoms.
 (5, 6)

 If you suffer from gas issues, try adding one or two drops of fennel essential oil to your favorite tea.

 Fennel’s main volatile oil is known as anethole, which may serve as a possible cancer-fighter.
 It does this by inhibiting the activation of a “gene-altering inflammation-triggering molecule associated with cancer known as NF-kappaB.”
 (7) However, women with breast or uterine cancer should know that anethole boosts estrogen production, which can be counterproductive when fighting these types of cancers.

 Fennel seeds have long been used during Lent and fasts to keep hunger at bay.
 Ingesting fennel seed essential oil can help support weight loss because it boosts your metabolism while suppressing your appetite.
 Fennel also has the ability to help minimize fat deposits in the bloodstream.

 You can add fennel essential oil to your tea, or even try sprinkling the seeds on your salads or other dishes.
 (8) It compliments both the savory and sweet, so allow yourself to experiment to see what fun, new recipes you can invent.